erfanAliaghdam/erfanAliaghdam/README.md

 ![Untitled-11](https://user-images.githubusercontent.com/80113382/186383567-f61521cd-345c-45b6-9733-27077a43f418.png)

 > ## <a href="https://github.com/erfanAliaghdam/solarSegmentationWithUnet"> Solar Panel electricity </a>
-> ### This project obtains the talent of the region in extracting electricity from solar panels by examining satellite photos and building density.
+> ### The ability of a region to generate electricity with solar through the roofs of houses.
 > ### Technologies used :
 > - Python
 > - Pytorch